kerenfu/Deepside/README.md

 Results for our previous Neurocomputing paper "Deepside: A general deep framework for salient object detection"

 ## Results
-Results of Deepside on 7 benchmark datasets (XXX, XXX) can be found below:
+Saliency maps of Deepside on 7 benchmark datasets (XXX, XXX) can be found below:
 链接: https://pan.baidu.com/s/1UOmBfjQiNyp1FkfKJ5bovQ 提取码: xcjw

 ## Citation